 Welcome to the Acacia Study Group Website.

-The Acacia Study Group is one of about 20 Study Groups within the Australian Native Plants Society (Australia).
+The Acacia Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia).
 Our aim is to further knowledge about the cultivation, propagation and conservation of members of the genus Acacia.
 The Acacia Study Group has been in operation since 1961 and has been in continuous operation since 1971.
 Members of the Group are mainly keen amateurs with no formal horticultural or botanical knowledge, although a number of professionals in those fields also participate.
 As in all study groups, the members' work is mainly carried out in their own homes and gardens and in their own spare time.

 A booklet called Wattles are Golden has been produced containing 180 extracts from the newsletters and covering members reports and theories on germination, soil mixes, name changes, pruning, pests, cuttings and much more.
 The booklet costs $AUS6.75 posted within Australia (additional postage elsewhere).